Decoding Strategic Partnerships

 Your goal can be to fill a niche that’s already needed -- or create one tailored to the needs of your partner and yourself.

-Be adaptable.
+- Be adaptable.
 Adaptability is how the strong survive, after all.
-Adjusting to your environment and to a potential partner’s preferences are imperative.
-For example, a pitch that reads as overreaching to some would be ambitious to others.
+Adjusting to your environment and to a potential partner’s preferences is imperative.
+For example, a pitch that reads as overreaching to some — would be ambitious to others.
 A solid idea could fall flat with someone who isn’t quite the right fit.
 Being flexible and creative in your approach is another way to show your style.

 Legal Strategic Partnerships